 At Chattahoochee Technical College Bookstores, you will find new and used textbooks, textbook rentals, software, gifts, logo apparel, supplies, and much more.
-Visit the Bookstore site to find out which textbooks you will need for your classes.
-Bookstores are located at Appalachian, Marietta, North Metro, and Paulding Campuses (some have limited hours) and stock textbooks and course materials for classes offered at that location.
+Visit the Bookstore sitevii to find out which textbooks you will need for your classes.
+Bookstores are located at Appalachian, Marietta, and North Metro (some have limited hours) and stock textbooks and course materials for classes offered at that location.
 Course textbooks and materials for online courses will generally be available at the Marietta and North Metro bookstore locations.
 Students may also purchase from the online bookstore.